Skip to main content

 • Conferences, Publications and Journal Articles

-I am a historian of the early modern and modern Middle East, Iran, and the neighboring regions where Persian was the literary language.
+I am a historian of the early modern and modern Middle East, Iran, and the neighboring regions where the Persian language and culture exerted political and literary influence.

 • “The Persian Carpet in Crisis: The Emergence of Modern Dyeing Education in Qajar Iran (1882-1922).”
 The Journal of Modern Craft, Taylor & Francis (with Sajjad Norouzi and Hassan Zandieh), 17:3, 207-220 (December 2024)